The BIG IDEA

-As your group talks about each of these different people, draw that person in the throne circles along with their corresponding “cross” and “self”.
-If they are using the student notes, have them draw the crosses, “S’s” and arrows in on their sheet.
+As your group talks about each of these different people, draw that person in the throne circles along with their corresponding “cross” and “self.”
+If they are using the student notes, have them draw the crosses, “S’s” and arrows on their sheet.

-*4. NATURAL PERSON – Read 1 Corinthians 2:14.
+*4. WITHOUT CHRIST (Not Spiritual) – Read 1 Corinthians 2:14.
 How does this verse describe people who don’t have God’s Spirit?

 They don’t accept the things of God and think they’re crazy.
 They can’t understand the things of God because only the Spirit of God living in a person who has trusted in Jesus gives that kind of insight.

-*5. SPIRITUAL PERSON – Read 1 Corinthians 2:15-16.
+*5. BELIEVER (Spiritual) – Read 1 Corinthians 2:15–16.
 How do these verses describe people who have God’s Spirit “on the throne” of their lives, filling, controlling, and empowering them?

 Verse 15 says they can size up things from God’s perspective.
 But people who don’t know Jesus can’t figure them out.
 Verse 16 says they have a share in the mind of Christ that gives them power to see their lives from God’s point of view.

-*6. WORLDLY PERSON – Read 1 Corinthians 3:1-3.
-How do these verses describe worldly people who have God’s Spirit but remain “on the throne” of their lives?
+*6. WORLDLY CHRISTIAN (Infant in Christ) – Read 1 Corinthians 3:1–3.
+How do these verses describe worldly people who have God’s Spirit, but remain “on the throne” of their lives?

 They’re not ready for Christian maturity because they’re full of jealousy and conflict in their relationships.
 In spite of having God’s Spirit, they don’t look much different than people without the Spirit because they’re not letting God’s Spirit control and empower them.

-*7. As you consider the 3 people described in 1 Corinthians 2:14-3:3, which one best describes you and why?
+*7. As you consider the three people described in 1 Corinthians 2:14–3:3, which one best describes you and why?

 Allow the group to discuss.